Want a Killer Paint Job? Then Pay Attention To Your Spray Gun Air Pressure

 I’m referring to air pressure at the neck of your spray gun dial, and when the trigger is pulled.

 HVLP Air Pressure Setting for Base Coat Clear Coat (High Volume Low Pressure)

 When spraying base coat clear coat systems, you want to spray at 26-29 PSI.
 You measure this PSI by pulling the trigger and letting air flow through the tip of your gun with your dial or digital readout saying 26-29 PSI.

-When spraying clear coat I usually like to up the pressure 2-3 psi for a little more atomization and better flow out.
-28-29 PSI being the sweet spot in my opinion.
+When spraying a clear coat I usually like to up the pressure by 2-3 psi for a little more atomization and better flow out.
+28-29 PSI is the sweet spot in my opinion.

 Most HVLP spray guns will use up 10-14 scfm (air volume) at 40 psi.
 (Volume of air pressure per cubic foot).

 (LVLP) Air Pressure Setting (Low Volume Low Pressure)

 10-15 psi when the trigger is pulled for the base coat is what most say to set your gun at.